 The following table sets forth the assessed value of all taxable property in Washington County for each of its five most recent fiscal years and the County and State tax rate applicable in each of those years.
-Assessed value of tax-exempt properties owned by federal, State and County governments, churches, schools, fraternal organizations, cemeteries, disabled veterans and the blind, aggregating \$2,168,628,513 for the fiscal year ended June 30, 2018, is not included in the table.
-As of March 16, 2020, FY19 Annual Report is not available on the State of Maryland website.
+Assessed value of tax-exempt properties owned by federal, State and County governments, churches, schools, fraternal organizations, cemeteries, disabled veterans and the blind, aggregating \$2,340,264,115 for the fiscal year ended June 30, 2019, is not included in the table.
 Under applicable law, there is no limit to the total tax levy for property taxes.
 In the opinion of the County, the tax rate established by it for each fiscal year, when applied to the property subject thereto, is sufficient to provide revenues to discharge the County's obligations to pay principal and interest maturing on its outstanding general obligation indebtedness in each fiscal year.